|

 The druid hears freedom.
 Augustine hears guilt.
 Conclusion ·

-Finn’s druidic view: nature
+Finn’s druidic view: nature is

-of original goodness, free to unfold itself. ·
+original goodness, free to unfold itself. ·

 Augustine’s political theology: